kmulvey/grunt-bustr/README.md

 * Grunt >= 0.4
 * An empty json file to store the values

 Install to your project by either adding grunt-bustr to you package.json as a dependency or simple run `npm install grunt-bustr`.
+Create an empty file to store the values by running `touch version.json`, then specify that file in the config (example below).